 - 1 character reference

-- 1 honors director or department chair reference
+- 1 honors director or department chair approval

 - Official transcript(s) of all college course work